Sonography

 Kia ora (hello) – are you ready for the opportunity of a lifetime?

-We’re looking for Sonographers to join our teams in Aotearoa, New Zealand.
+We’re looking for Sonographers to join our teams in New Zealand - Aotearoa.

-In Aotearoa, New Zealand, we care for our people, and we’re proud to invest in ongoing staff education and development.
+In New Zealand - Aotearoa, we care for our people, and we’re proud to invest in ongoing staff education and development.
 It's important to us that you receive exposure and training in a range of disciplines within Sonography.

 If you’re keen to grow your career in one of the most beautiful places in the world, we would love to welcome you to our teams across the motu (country).